 Let us define by $\ub(n)$ the $p\times1$ column vector collecting $p$ consecutive samples of the input $$\ub(n)^T=\left[ u(n), u(n-1), \ldots u(n-p+1)\right],$$ and by $\wb$ the vector collecting the samples of the impulse response: $$\wb^T=\left[ w(0), w(1), \ldots w(p-1)\right].$$ Clearly, the output (\ref{eq:filt}) of filter $\wb$ can be written as the dot product $y(n)=\wb^T\ub(n)$, and the error is simply $$ e(n) = \wb^T\ub(n) - d(n). $$ Observe that $J_\mathrm{mse}(\wb,n) $ is a quadratic form in $\wb$.
 Therefore, the criterion admits a single global minimum.
 To see this, let us develop the MSE:

-\begin{align} J_\mathrm{mse}(\wb,n) & = \E{\left(\wb^T\ub(n) - d(n) \right)\left(\ub(n)^T\wb(n) - d(n) \right)} \\ & = \wb^T \E{\ub(n) \ub(n)^T}\wb - 2\wb^T \E{\ub(n)d(n)} + \E{d(n)^2} \\ & = \wb^T \Rb_{uu} \wb - 2\wb^T \Rb_{du} +\sigma_d^2 \label{eq:MSEdev} \end{align}
+\begin{align} J_\mathrm{mse}(\wb,n) & = \E{\left(\wb^T\ub(n) - d(n) \right)\left(\ub(n)^T\wb(n) - d(n) \right)} \\ & = \wb^T \E{\ub(n) \ub(n)^T}\wb - 2\wb^T \E{\ub(n)d(n)} + \E{d(n)^2} \\ & = \wb^T \Rb_{uu} \wb - 2\wb^T \Rb_{du} +\sigma_d^2 \label{eq:MSEdev} \end{align}where we denoted $$

-\begin{cases} \Rb_{uu} = \E{\ub(n) \ub(n)^T} & \text{the correlation matrix of $\ub(n)$} \\ \Rb_{du} = \E{d(n) \ub(n) } & \text{the correlation vector of $d(n)$ and $\ub(n)$} \end{cases}
+\begin{cases} \Rb_{uu} = \E{\ub(n) \ub(n)^T} & \text{the correlation matrix of $\ub(n)$} \\ \Rb_{du} = \E{d(n) \ub(n) } & \text{the correlation vector of $d(n)$ and $\ub(n)$} \end{cases}$$

 We also used the fact that the dot product between two vectors is scalar and therefore equal to its transpose: e.g. $\wb^T\ub(n)=\ub(n)^T\wb$.